Larry-Hignight/Flask-Exemplar/README.md

 ### Docker Related
 * DONE - Add compose file for MySQL
 * DONE - Add compose file for Postgres
+* TODO - Missing log output when run using "docker stack deploy"
 * TODO - Push image to Docker Hub
 * TODO - Clean up the pip install portion of the Dockerfile

 ### Flask Related
 * TODO - Incorporate additional functionality from Miguel's blog/book and PyCon 2016 talk.
+* TODO - The Flask-WTF and OpenID stuff in Chap 3 is dated and needs to be replaced.
 * TODO - Add the following return types to the view:  JSON, XML, PNG and JPEG.

 ### Misc